khaledrouissitech-pixel/screen-ambilight/README.md

 | width | Full screen width |
 | EDGE_THICKNESS| Number of pixels to capture from the top edge|
 | (x1, 0, x2, EDGE_THICKNESS)| Rectangular slice for that LED |
+LED 0 = first slice
+ LED 1 = next slice
+ Continues across entire edge

+Same logic repeats for:

+Bottom

+Left

+Right

+Finally, all LED colors are stored in a list and sent to Arduino.

+#🧩 Arduino Code

+arduino_led.ino:

+Listens to serial

+Each LED receives 3 bytes: R G B

+Writes colors to WS2812B strip using Adafruit NeoPixel

+#📜 License

+MIT — free to modify and improve.